-But after experiencing this frustrating cycle myself, overcoming it, having 2 children over 40, creating a “Pregnancy After Forty Private Group” which now has over 6,000 members, starting the “Pregnancy After 40” Podcast which features success stories of women having babies after 40 and connecting with various fertility experts, reproductive clinics, maternal-fetal medicine specialists, doulas, midwives, birthing centers, labor and delivery nurses and professionals over the years, packaging "50 Fertility Tips for Women over 40 Years Old" was a no brainer.
+But after experiencing this frustrating cycle myself, overcoming it, having 2 children over 40, creating a “Pregnancy After Forty Private Group” which now has over 7,500 members, starting the “Pregnancy After 40” Podcast which features success stories of women having babies after 40 and connecting with various fertility experts, reproductive clinics, maternal-fetal medicine specialists, doulas, midwives, birthing centers, labor and delivery nurses and professionals over the years, becoming a Fertility Coach/Consultant for Women over 40 Years Old was a no brainer.

 Additionally, with my "40 Fertility Tips" for women over 40 years old, I provide you with the knowledge, information, research, tools, and resources that you need to assist you in your “Pregnancy After 40” journey in order to increase your chances of conceiving and then carrying that baby until delivery.
 So, whether you’re trying to conceive naturally or with assistance via IUI, IVF, Egg and/or Sperm Donation and you’re over 40 years old, we have fertility tips for you to get you closer to having your dream baby.